MichaelNotEric/top_shot_value/README.md

 `python3 wait_for_target.py --url <URL of moment listing> --target <target_price>`

+optional:

+`--interval polling interval that defaults to 10s`

 When the moment's lowest price falls below the target price it will make a noise and open a tab for the listing.